What's going on?

 We have put into place all social distancing of 2M throughout the workshop which includes a one way system for all members of staff and visitors to adhere to.

 We are looking at returning to full staff gradually over the coming weeks, where it is safe to do so and in accordance to Government Guidelines.

-All visitor's are asked to call to make an appointment in advance and only if the visit is necessary to do so.
+All visitor's are by appointment in advance only and where the visit is necessary.

 Staff have been provided with new working procedures to ensure their safety at all times.